Kaaz/DiscordBot/readme.md

-Looks for patterns in messages and replies to them (with a cooldown) true -> enable auto replying to matched messages false -> disable auto replying bot_channel | general | Channel where the bots default output goes to bot_logging_channel | false | The channel where the logging of events happens.
+Looks for patterns in messages and replies to them (with a cooldown) true -> enable auto replying to matched messages false -> disable auto replying bot_admin_role |  | Users with this role are considered admins for the bot bot_channel | general | Channel where the bots default output goes to bot_logging_channel | false | The channel where the logging of events happens.
 Such as users joining/leaving